Fullerton College AMATYC Student Math League

 Anyone who is a Fullerton College student and has not yet earned a two-year or four-year degree is eligible to participate.
 You don't need to sign up and it doesn't cost anything.
 This really is a great opportunity to see how you measure up against other math students in the nation with no real down side.

-Round One of the Fullerton College AMATYC Student Math League competition was held on November 4, 2016.
-The Math department would like to thank the 50 students who participated.
-Congratulations to our Round 1 team: Anonymous 4, Sean Choi, Sydney Ruan, Ivan Chi and Thao Ho.
+Round One of the Fullerton College AMATYC Student Math League competition was held on November 2, 2018.
+The Math department would like to thank the 45 students who participated.
+Congratulations to our Round 1 team: Nathan Quirion, Daniel Schneider, Andrew Wong, Benjamin Sachs and Erin Kraemer.

-Our team score (the sum of the top 5 scores) was 100.5 which historically has been a very competitive score.
+Our team score (the sum of the top 5 scores) was 71.
 Check back on this site in a few weeks to see where we rank nationally.
 We hope to improve on this in round 2 and achieve a higher overall ranking.

 Fullerton College's SML Team History